Language

 Notes

-Warning: Using !! anywhere other than places where you are certain the value cannot be null is dangerous.
-Consider using the ?. operator, the ?: Elvis operator, or smart casting with ?.let instead.
+Warning: Using !! where a null value can occur will throw a NullPointerException.
+Consider using the ?. operator, the ?: Elvis operator, or ?.let instead.

 For the basics of nullable types, see Nullable Types / ?.
 Operator.
 For setting default values, see ?: Elvis Operator.